 - Industrial and organisational psychology (BDO 110 and BDO 120) or equivalent modules passed at another institution as approved by the relevant head of department in consultation with the Dean.

 Candidates, who have not yet passed a module in research methodology that is acceptable to the relevant head of department, must pass the designated Research methodology module (NME 806).
 The module does not carry any credits.

 Examinations and pass requirements

 The pass mark for both a dissertation and a mini-dissertation is 50%.
-The provisions regarding pass requirements for dissertations, contained in General Regulation G.12.2, apply mutatis mutandis to mini-dissertations.
+The provisions regarding pass requirements for dissertations, contained in General Academic Regulation G36, apply with the necessary changes to mini-dissertations.